novix-sa/Pyplan/docs/User Guide/Introduction.md

 |Interacting with Pandas|new|index_from_pandas|orders_date|PPL|
 |Interacting with Pandas|new|reading from pandas see example|sales_data_by_orders_date|XA||

-If you are used to create financial planning model in Cubeplan.
+If you are used to create f**inancial planning model in Cubeplan**.
 Then these other functions will be useful for you.

-Contact your former Cubeplan distributor
+**Contact your former Cubepla**n distributor to ask for module with these specific functions.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyODEwMTMwNzAsMTY5ODg1MjMwLC0zMj
+eyJoaXN0b3J5IjpbLTExMzE1NzQ3NzEsMTY5ODg1MjMwLC0zMj
 AyMTA4OTQsLTE5ODM5OTE1NzksLTExNjk2NzI3NTUsMTQyMDQ2
 MjIzMSwxMjAwMjY4MTY5LC03NDU2MzE5NCwtMjE0MzU1NDY4Ni
 wtMjE0MzU1NDY4NiwxMDQ5Njk3NzY3LDc3MjE1MDUzNCwzOTA5